jxxcarlson/blockParser/README.md

   parse : Array String -> Tree AugmentedBlock parse = blockParse >> Tree.map inlineParse
 ```
-The system described here is configurable, wit the language
+The system described here is configurable, with the language
 definition contained in a single moodule.
 Changing it changes the language (section 4).

 As discussed in `./docs/PARSE.md`, the parser is *injective*,